In this Article (Index)

 - Lower water intake during hikes or while camping due to lack of access to safe drinking water.

-- Not hydrating during flights (you should drink about 8 ounces of water each hour you fly (roughly 1 cup of water).
+- Not hydrating during flights (you should drink about 8 ounces of water each hour you fly - roughly 1 cup of water per hour).

 Medical conditions may also provoke dehydration: